slarmoo/.github/profile/css/frameworks/frameworks.md

 npm install bootstrap@5.2.3
 ```

+> [!CAUTION]
-⚠ Note that those links are version specific (version 5 in this case).
+> The links given above are version specific (version 5 in this case).
 You will want to get the latest version links when you begin building your application.

 ### Using bootstrap